ggasteratos/Path-planning-Starting-Point-Coordinates/README.md

 Gregory Gasteratos
 Ioannis Karydis

-The article is do be published in https://www.mdpi.com/journal/electronics
+The article has been submitted for potential publication in high I.F. journal and is currently awaiting review.